aws-samples/serverless-patterns/apigw-rest-vpclink-pvt-alb-sam/README.md

 This pattern demonstrates secure integration between a public REST API Gateway endpoint and a private Application Load Balancer with an ECS Fargate cluster.
 The pattern uses AWS::Serverless::Api resource with an external OpenAPI definition (api.yaml) that leverages AWS::Include transform to support CloudFormation intrinsic functions.

-Traffic flows through VPC Link V2, which provides a secure, private connection from API Gateway to the internal ALB without exposing backend resources to the public internet.
+Traffic flows through Amazon VPC Link V2, which provides a secure, private connection from API Gateway to the internal ALB without exposing backend resources to the public internet.
 The ALB distributes traffic to ECS Fargate tasks running in private subnets.

 ## Testing